ivantse/rocket-launch-client-simulation/README.md

 Your application should be written in the browser in any framework you choose (or no framework).
 The simulation should take less than three hours to complete.

 ### Connect to the API
 You will need to launch a local version of the API.
-You can find the instruction the  [here](https://github.com/sourcetable/Samples.RocketLaunches).
+You can find the instructions [here](https://github.com/sourcetable/Samples.RocketLaunches).

 ### Communication
 Please reach out via text or email with any clarifying questions while you complete the simulation.